top of page

 ⪢ Currency: Carry Egyptian Pounds (EGP) for entrance fees, purchases, and tipping.
 ATMs are available in Luxor city.

-Ramses IV's Tomb opening times & best time to visit
+Ramses IV's Tomb Opening Times & Best Time to Visit

-⪢ Opening times for the Ramses IV's Tomb
+⪢ Opening Times for Ramses IV's Tomb

-● Summer (May - October): from 6am to 6pm
+● Summer (May - October): from 6 am to 6 pm

-● Winter (November - April): from 6am to 5pm
+● Winter (November - April): from 6 am to 5 pm

-● Ramadan: from 6am to 5pm
+● Ramadan: from 6 am to 5 pm

-⪢ Best time to visit Ramses IV's Tomb
+⪢ Best Time to Visit Ramses IV's Tomb

 Summer in Egypt typically lasts from May to October.
 It's the hottest period, with average temperatures reaching 30°C (86°F) and sometimes soaring as high as 40°C (104°F) in some areas.
-Winter falls between November and April.
-Winters are generally mild, with average minimum temperatures around 14°C (57°F), although nights can get cooler, especially in the desert regions.

 It's important to note that Egypt has an arid desert climate, so even in winter, days are usually sunny and warm.
 However, the significant difference lies in the peak summer heat, which can be quite intense for some travelers.